microsoft/pict/doc/pict.md

 Example:

     #
-    # This is a sample model for testing volume create/delete functions
+    # This is a sample model for testing volume creation
     #

     Type:          Primary, Logical, Single, Span, Stripe, Mirror, RAID-5